-C555 Advanced Pediatric Nursing III (3 cr.)
 Impact of illness upon the school-age child and his family.
 Analysis of clinical problems, exploration of relevant scientific knowledge in related fields.
-Selected experience with school-age children.
+Selected experience with school-age children. - C557 Recreation for Hospitalized Children (1 cr.)

-C557 Recreation for Hospitalized Children (1 cr.)
-Bearss Analysis of play activities, therapeutic use of toys and games for children in hospitals.
-The Exceptional Child (3 cr.)
-Bearss Concepts of habilitation and rehabilitation.
+Analysis of play activities, therapeutic use of toys and games for children in hospitals.

+Bearss - C558 The Exceptional Child (3 cr.)

+Bearss

+Concepts of habilitation and rehabilitation.
 Intensive study of children with neurological impairment and birth defects.
 Selected experience with children with cerebral dysfunction.

+- C660 Seminar in Pediatric Nursing (3 cr.)

+Analysis, synthesis and evaluation of the process in pediatric nursing.

+Bearss - C670 Role of Nurse Specialist in Pediatrics (3 cr.)

+Bearss Laboratory: arranged.
+Exploration of the responsibilities and functions of the nurse specialist in selected areas of pediatrics.
+Individual involvement on the professional team in selected areas of pediatrics.

-G513 Scientific Basis for Maternal Child Health (3 cr.)
-Depth study of biophysical aspects of human reproductive system, reproduction, pregnancy, post partum, fetus, and infant.
-Advanced Maternity Nursing I (3 cr.)
-Grossman P: G513.
-Physical, psycho-social changes, crisis and adaptations of selected women during gestation period.
-Case presentation, selected readings, clinical experience.
-G554 Advanced Maternity Nursing II (3 cr.)
-Grossman P: G553.
-Continuation of patient-centered studies through labor, delivery, post partum, including mother-child-family relationships.
-Case presentation, selected readings, clinical experience.
-Maternal Child Health (3 cr.)
+- G513 Scientific Basis for Maternal Child Health (3 cr.)

+Depth study of biophysical aspects of human reproductive system, reproduction, pregnancy, post partum, fetus, and infant. - G553 Advanced Maternity Nursing I (3 cr.)

+Study of the biologic and physiologic bases for knowledgeable nursing diagnosis and purposeful nursing care in maternity nursing. - G554 Community Approach to Maternity Nursing (3 cr.)

+P: G553.
+Study of the community and its resources for maternal-child care; participation in community health programs. - G555 Maternal Child Health (3 cr.)

 Staff Multidisciplinary approach, including analysis of role of maternity nurse.
-Statistical survey, analysis of current concepts, trends and legislation, exploration of community agencies.

-G556 Rationale of Nursing Action in Maternity Care (3 cr.)
+Statistical survey, analysis of current concepts, trends and legislation, exploration of community agencies. - G556 Rationale of Nursing Action in Maternity Care (3 cr.)

+Study of the psycho-socio context of maternity nursing for the development of a broad perspective of the maternity patient and maternity care. - G558 Family-Centered Maternity Care (3 cr.)

 P: G553.
-Exploration, critical examination, testing and validating nursing action during crisis studies, laboratory.

-periods of maternity cycle.
-Philosophy of care and role of maternity nurse.
-Case material, clinical G558 Expectant Parent Education (3 cr.)
-P: G553.
-Development of expectant parent education.
-Analysis of content and approach of variety of programs.
-Community planning, observation and participation in one series of classes. ★J690 Readings in Clinical Nursing (1-3 cr.)
+Study of the concepts relative to family-centered care; participation in an ongoing family-centered hospital program; parent education classes included. - ★J690 Readings in Clinical Nursing (1-3 cr.)

 P: consent of instructor.
-Individual assignments arranged.

-★J692 Independent Study in Clinical Nursing (1-6 cr.)
+Individual assignments arranged. - ★J692 Independent Study in Clinical Nursing (1-6 cr.)
 Staff P: consent of clinical instructor.
-Topic arranged depending on the need and clinical interests of
+Topic arranged depending on the need and clinical interests of - K780 Basic Sciences in Health Research (2 cr.)

-K780 Basic Sciences in Health Research (2 cr.)
-Staff Interdisciplinary seminar considering collaboration of physical and social sciences in problems of health and illness.
+Staff Interdisciplinary seminar considering collaboration of physical and social sciences in problems of - Interdisciplinary seminar considering collaboration of physical and social sciences in problems of health and illness.

-Participant Observation in Community Health (2-6 cr.)
-Staff Individual involvement in agency-client goals and functions with research orientation.
+K790 Participant Observation in Community Health (2-6 cr.)

+Staff - Individual involvement in agency-client goals and functions with research orientation.

+K792 Tutorial in Special Science Topics (2-4 cr.)

+Staff

-Tutorial in Special Science Topics (2-4 cr.)
-Staff Independent study in the application of scientific disciplines to nursing and health.
+Independent study in the application of scientific disciplines to nursing and health.
 Tutorial sessions;

-dialectic method.
+- dialectic method.

 L570 Supervision in Nursing (3 cr.)

 P: clinical nursing; L573, L574, or consent of instructor.
-Study of the purpose and practice of supervision through exploration of selected aspects of theory and of application in a nursing service.
-L573 Nursing Service Administration I (3 cr.)
+Study of the purpose and practice of supervision through exploration of selected aspects of theory and of application in a nursing service. - L573 Nursing Service Administration I (3 cr.)